-- Played with in the early Rainbow Six video games.
+- Played with in the early games.
 Without heavy armor, the player character can go down in as little as one bullet, so body armor more or less took over for hit points.

 - Unreal II: The Awakening has an interesting aversion, where the level of your shields affected their effectiveness.
 At full shields they'd absorb 100% of any damage you took, but below 90% or so you started taking partial damage to your health with the shields only absorbing a percentage of total damage, which got lower and lower as your shields dropped (i.e. at 50% shield strength your shields would absorb less than half of the damage of a hit).
 It's not uncommon, assuming you grab no health or armor pickups over the course of a level, to die with with your shields still at 33% or more.